sara-nl/spiderdocs/source/Pages/maintenances.rst

 All Spider users are notified in advance for the scheduled maintenance windows.
 Exceptions to this policy are made in the following cases:

-* Urgent changes are needed for the continuity of the service
+* Urgent changes are needed for the continuity of the platform
 * Patches for high-risk security issues

 In these cases, the changes will be applied as soon as needed, even outside maintenance windows.